Oxalidaceae

 Template:Short description Template:Automatic taxobox

-The Oxalidaceae, or wood sorrel family, are a small family of five genera of herbaceous plants, shrubs and small trees, with the great majority of the 570 species[1] in the genus Oxalis (wood sorrels).
-Members of this family typically have divided leaves, the leaflets showing "sleep movements", spreading open in light and closing in darkness.
+The Oxalidaceae, or wood-sorrels, are a family of five genera of herbaceous plants, shrubs and small trees, with the great majority of the 570 species[1] in the genus Oxalis.
+Members of this family typically have divided leaves, with the leaflets showing "sleep movements", spreading open in light and closing in darkness.

-The genus Averrhoa of which starfruit is a member, is usually included in this family (e.g. APG IV, 2016), but some botanists place it in a separate family, Averrhoaceae.
+The genus Averrhoa, of which the starfruit tree is a member, is usually included in this family (e.g. in APG IV), but some botanists place it in a separate family, Averrhoaceae.

 References